 Nothing beats a mistake fare, the insanely cheap flights that airlines mistakenly sell for a fraction of what they meant to.
-And we just sent our Thrifty Traveler Premium subscribers not one, but two mistake fares to fly Delta down to South America for $1,000 off or more.
+And we recently sent our Thrifty Traveler Premium subscribers not one, but two mistake fares to fly Delta down to South America for $1,000 off or more.

 How cheap?
 How about: